-5 Tips to Prepare for Your First Camping Trip
+5 RV Tips and Tricks to Prepare for Your First Camping Trip

-So, you’ve purchased your first Heartland RV unit, and you are ready to get out to explore, but you have a few questions on how to prepare for your first camping trip.
+So, you’ve purchased your first Heartland RV unit, and you are ready to get out to explore, but you have a few questions on how to prepare for your first RV camping trip.
 Don’t worry; you’re not alone; we have all have had a “first camping trip.”
-Here are a few camping tips to get you out on the road.
+Here are a few RV tips for camping to get you out on the road.

 1. Walk Through and Camp at Home First

 After picking up your Heartland unit from the dealer and having the PDI and walk through with them, you might feel like you just drank from a firehose of information.
 It is a good idea to set your unit up at your storage unit or at home to do your own familiarization of your new home on wheels.
 During this time, make sure you know how to use the slide, see how the awning functions, and where all the connections are located.
 A thorough front to back, side to side, once over before your first trip is one of the best things you can do for yourself.